 Today, we’re excited to celebrate Week 6 and the finale of the One Room Challenge by sharing our pantry and kitchen makeover reveal!

-As always, a special thank you to Stencil Revolution for sponsoring our pantry makeover, to Linda, creator of the One Room Challenge and to media partners Better Homes and Gardens and the Home Love Network for hosting this event.
+As always, a special thank you to Stencil Revolution for sponsoring our pantry makeover.
+To Linda, creator of the One Room Challenge and media partners Better Homes and Gardens and the Home Love Network thank you for hosting this event.

-Weeks 1, 2 and 3 found us working on the pantry and looking back, it probably went through the biggest change of all.
+Weeks 1, 2 and 3 found us working on the pantry which went through the biggest change of all.
 We painted the walls in Valspar’s Bistro White.

-Then we stenciled the walls with a French Bee Trellis Stencil from Stencil Revolution which made for such a fun change.
+Then we stenciled the walls with a French Bee Trellis Stencil from Stencil Revolution.
+It made for such a fun change.

-We framed the window and added a $3 thrifted window pediment I picked up while we were at the cabin over the summer
+We framed the window.
+Then added a $3 thrifted window pediment I picked up while we were at the cabin.

-We also repurposed an old stock cabinet from Lowes into a pet feeding station.
-We had previously been using a nightstand as a pet feeding station, but it was really too short and too small to fit our daily needs.
+We had previously been using a nightstand as a pet feeding station.
+But it was really too short and too small to fit our daily needs.

 The new and improved pet feeding station made a huge difference almost immediately.